 —HIPAA’s Rules for Health-Contingent Wellness Programs, As Amended—

-Health-contingent wellness programs must comply with 5 HIPAA requirements, as set forth below.
+Health-contingent wellness programs must comply with 5 HIPAA compliance requirements, as set forth below.

 Frequency of opportunity to qualify – The program must give individuals eligible for the program the opportunity to qualify for the reward under the program at least once per year.